Synaptic resilience in Tau-induced neurodegeneration

 Capitalizing on recent technological advancements, I will unravel the mechanisms of this remarkable, yet understudied process of synaptic remodeling in hibernation.
 I will then use the pathways that reverse synapse loss in hamsters to counteract Tau-induced synaptic decline in models of dementia.

-1. Defining and studying the molecular and cellular drivers of synaptic remodeling during cycles of hibernation.
+We will achieve these goals by first defining and studying the molecular and cellular drivers of synaptic remodeling during cycles of hibernation.
 This is based on innovative spatial transcriptomic and synaptic proteome analyses in hamster brains.

-3. Using a selection strategy in xenotransplanted human neurons and functional assays on custom-designed multielectrode arrays to isolate genes rescuing Tau-induced neurodegeneration.
+We will then identify the human homologues of the hamster genes that reverse synaptic loss following hibernation.
+We will use a selection strategy in xenotransplanted human neurons and functional assays on custom-designed multielectrode arrays to isolate genes rescuing Tau-induced neurodegeneration.

-Feasibility and Impact
+Feasibility and Preliminary Work

 The gain is that we will uncover the mechanisms of a remarkable process of synaptic resilience and apply this to rescue the synaptic loss in neurodegeneration.
 This project will define a conceptually new and unexplored class of therapeutic targets to tackle Tau-induced neuronal decline.